N-bred/Pagination-JS/README.md

 Thats it!, now you should add some CSS to it.

-By default, the classes for the elements are:
+By default, the CSS classes for the elements are:

 - ul = pagination__list
 - li = pagination__item
 - a = pagination__link

-You can change them by passing an object with the new classes as the las argument.
+You can change them by passing an object with the new classes as the last argument.

 See the DEMO: https://n-bred.github.io/Pagination-JS/